conander/final-project/README.md

 The web map has several elements including a zoom tool and search bar on the upper left, a scale bar and coordinate display on the lower left, an inset overview map on the lower right, and a legend menu that loads beneath the search bar once a thematic layer is selected.

+**Responsive Design:**

+This specific map does support a responsive design.
+The user can explore the hazard map on a desktop computer as well as their mobile devices (phone or tablet).

 ## Discussion & Conclusion: